An

 While the school departed a number of years ago, there were several occasions that I recall where lunch was held at a nearby bar on Oxford Street, as well as learning all sorts of new things!

-Return to the top or to my Home Page
+Return to the top or visit my Home Page

-In March of 1978, I graduated from the CDI (above) & was hired into the
+In March of 1978, I had graduated from the CDI ( above ) & was hired into the

 Burroughs Corporation